 Thank you to everyone who has participated in our PolarTREC online polar professional development courses.
 We have wrapped up our series and hope that folks are able to access resources created through these courses by visiting the PolarTREC Learning Resources Collection as well as the PolarConnect Event Archives.

 About the C-ISE Learning Community

-These courses are made up of three 1-credit modules offered in the spring, summer, and fall starting in March 2011.
+Three 1-credit modules were offered in the spring, summer, and fall in 2010-2013.
 Annually, the modules will cover a specific polar science subject related to physical, earth, or life sciences.
-The course design allows K-12 educators, especially those who teach multiple subjects with fresh content related specifically to the subjects they are teaching.
-Each session is limited to 15 participants, and some scholarships will be available each semester.
+The course design allowed K-12 educators, especially those who teach multiple subjects with fresh content related specifically to the subjects they are teaching.
+Each session hosted 15 participants.

-Course content is administered by and developed in consultation with teachers well versed in transferring polar research to the classroom and polar scientists, especially early career polar scientists.
-Polar scientists interested in making contributions to the course should e-mail info [at] polartrec [dot] com with your name, institution, location, and a brief description of area(s) of science expertise.
+Course content were administered by and developed in consultation with teachers well-versed in transferring polar research to the classroom and polar scientists, especially early career polar scientists.